 It’s not unusual for a physician to earn $200 to $300 an hour or more.
 You may get additional pay for being on call for the hospital, even if you’re not called in.
 Your availability and time are valuable.
 On short notice, some jobs can pay more… much more.

 Travel costs on these medical staffing assignments are typically reimbursed and you may also receive a per diem for meals and incidentals.

 Some doctors, PAs, and NPs will moonlight as a locum in addition to the steady job they are holding down.
 Locums can be a great way to earn extra income to more quickly pay down student loans or save up for a down payment on a home.

 You can’t justify the cost based on your current income, you may be able to use locum tenens work to give your income a boost.
 You might work on your own vacation to cover someone else’s (been there, done that).
-You might work evenings at an urgent care, read EKGs or EEGs on weekends, or cover extra call for your senior colleagues.
+You might work evenings at urgent care, read EKGs or EEGs on weekends, or cover extra calls for your senior colleagues.

-Using only the after-tax take-home pay from locums work makes it easier to justify what might otherwise feel like an extravagance.
+Using only the after-tax take-home pay from locums' work makes it easier to justify what might otherwise feel like an extravagance.
 Of course, if one luxury need begets another, you could be locking yourself into a higher standard of living, and a decidedly longer career, or at least delaying financial independence, so proceed with caution.